-Our major initial complaint with this sandal was the hard rubber toe post - it felt terrible and we worried that the shoe could never be comfortable.
-But with just a little bit of perseverance the issue resolved itself and we quickly began to fall in love.
+The toe post on this sandal feels terrible at first and we worried that the shoe could never be comfortable.
+But with a bit of perseverance, the issue resolves itself.

 As with all shoes, sizing is critical.
 But the contoured footbed of the Gizeh makes getting the proper size even more important - if you don't, the arch support and toe ridge won't sit in the correct place, and you may not be able to achieve the same level of comfort you could with an excellent fit.
 We found that for a size 8.5 foot, the European 39 was perfect.

 If all of this sounds like more work than you want to dedicate to a sandal, perhaps consider something simpler with more of a traditional flip-flop shape.
 The Ohana was our top scorer for comfort and required zero breaking in (though that may not be the case for everyone).
 The North Face Base Camp Lite, our Best Buy for Sporty Adventures, was also a very approachable and cozy flip that required no break-in time.